djm/table_rex/README.md

 #### Stability

-This software is pre-v1 and therefore the public API *may* change; any breaking changes will be clearly denoted in the [CHANGELOG](CHANGELOG.md).
-After v1, the API will be stable.
+This software is now post v1 and therefore, as per semver, can be considered stable and will have no breaking changes without incrementing the major version number.
+Any breaking changes, and they will be few and far between, will be documented in the [CHANGELOG](CHANGELOG.md).

 ## Installation